🌿Your Nervous System Leads the Way in the Body 🌿Â

 Your thoughts, emotions, and stress responses work the same way.

-This simple awareness shift creates space: "I am..." to "I have..."
+Try this simple awareness shift that creates space: "I am..." to "I have..."

 From “I’m angry” → “I have anger right now.”